 Cyber Insurance, as mentioned earlier is a safety net and having a safety net always adds to sense of relief, doesn’t it?

-Alternatively, to prevent yourself from cyber-attacks, you can easily top it off with the layer of preventive measures and keep yourself safe anyway.
+Alternatively, to prevent yourself from falling to cyber-attacks, you can easily top it off with the layer of preventive measures from FinLock and keep yourself safe.

 All of it sounds good, no?
 Why not start inculcating it in real lives too?